 Beijing asks US to ‘meet China halfway’ in tariff war

-Beijing appealed to Washington on Wednesday to “meet China halfway” and end a tariff war after President Donald Trump said Americans might need to endure economic pain to achieve longer-term benefits.
+Beijing appealed to Washington on Wednesday to “meet China halfway” and end the trade war, a day after President Trump said winning the trade war was his top economic priority.

 BEIJING — Beijing appealed to Washington on Wednesday to “meet China halfway” and end a tariff war after President Donald Trump said Americans might need to endure economic pain to achieve longer-term benefits.